 Assign roles

-Note☝️You won't be able to remove yourself from the Admin role, as you would lose access to this page.
+☝️Hint: You will not be able to remove yourself from the Admin role, as you would lose access to this page.

 Guest role

-Learn more about guests in awork here.
+Learn more about external users in awork here.

 Admin role